 VPN auto-triggered profile options

-In Windows 10 and Windows 11, a number of features have been added to auto-trigger VPN so users won’t have to manually connect when VPN is needed to access necessary resources.
+Windows can use different features to auto-trigger VPN, avoiding users to manually connect when VPN is needed to access necessary resources.
 There are three different types of auto-trigger rules:

 Note

-Auto-triggered VPN connections will not work if Folder Redirection for AppData is enabled.
-Either Folder Redirection for AppData must be disabled or the auto-triggered VPN profile must be deployed in system context, which changes the path to where the rasphone.pbk file is stored.
+Auto-triggered VPN connections won't work if Folder Redirection for AppData is enabled.
+Either Folder Redirection for AppData must be disabled, or the auto-triggered VPN profile must be deployed in SYSTEM context, which changes the path to where the rasphone.pbk file is stored.

 The app identifier for a desktop app is a file path.
 The app identifier for a UWP app is a package family name.